ArmindoFlores/MineScript/docs/use.md

 ## Building your datapack

-After you've finished writing all your code, you can build your datapack using the command `minescript yourpack.ms`.
+After you've finished writing all your code, you can build your datapack using the command `minescript --file yourpack.ms`.
-MineScript will create your datapack `.zip` folder inside `/dist/projectname.zip`, provided you have an `.info` file.
-If there is no `.info` file present in the same directory with the same name as your `.ms` file, it will create a datapack named "datapack".
+MineScript will create your datapack `.zip` folder inside `/dist/datapack.zip`.
+If you want to change the name of the datapack or some if its attributes, use `minescript --help` to get a list of all possible flags you can use.